ska-telescope/developer.skatelescope.org/src/tools/feature-flags.rst

 Feature Flags
 =============

-Feature flags are a way to control the behavior of the software.
-They are typically used to control the behavior of the software in development.
-They are also used to control the behavior of the software in production.
+Feature flags are a way to control the behaviour of the software.
+They are typically used to control the behaviour of the software in development and production, by controlling the introduction of features across multiple software components.

-This guide provides SKAO software developers with the necessary information to understand, implement, and manage feature flags effectively within our ecosystem.
+This page provides SKAO software developers with the necessary information to understand, implement, and manage feature flags effectively within our ecosystem.

-We primarily leverage GitLab's Feature Flags functionality, often paired with the Unleash Proxy for performance and scalability, especially in our Kubernetes-based deployments.

 Explanation of feature flags
 ----------------------------

-* :ref:`feature-flags-explanation`
+* The :ref:`feature-flags-explanation` provides a detailed explanation of what feature flags are, why we want to use them and how they fit in to the software development lifecycle at the SKAO.

 Tutorials
 ---------